KxSystems/docs/docs/wp/multi-thread/index.md

 The advantage of using `peach` in this case is clear.
 Distributing the operation over all six threads increases the speed by a factor of approximately 5.9.

-Data and results are copied between slaves and the main thread using IPC serialization.
+Data and results are copied between secondary threads and the main thread using IPC serialization.
 As such, there is an associated overhead cost with transferring data, which should be taken into account.
 If we modify the existing function so that it returns the entire vector instead of the sum then we can see this effect.

 ```q
 // Returning the full result is worse as the overhead is increased